NeuraVisionLab/CAPE/docs/README.md

-This is going to be the project website for CAPE.
+This is the project website for CAPE.